Gallium nitride: CMOS logic

 In 2016 the first GaN CMOS logic using PMOS and NMOS transistors was reported with gate lengths of 0.5 μm (gate widths of the PMOS and NMOS transistors were 500 μm and 50 μm, respectively).

 Applications

 LEDs and lasers

 GaN-based violet laser diodes are used to read Blu-ray Discs.
-The mixture of GaN with In (InGaN) or Al (AlGaN) with a band gap dependent on the ratio of In or Al to GaN allows the manufacture of light-emitting diodes (LEDs) with colors that can go from red to ultra-violet.
+The mixture of GaN with In (InGaN) or Al (AlGaN) with a band gap dependent on the ratio of In or Al to Ga allows the manufacture of light-emitting diodes (LEDs) with colors that can go from red to ultra-violet.
+The Kyropoulos method is used to grow GaN for these applications.